Updated April 14, 2020Please look below for the added Remote Desktop software review and also take a look at our updated comparison table.

 - Unattended Access: I think that Unattended Access should be included in the Remote Support plan and shouldn’t be an extra to pay for since it really raises the price of licenses for small and medium businesses who would need that feature.

 Zoho Assist is a great remote access solution for small to medium businesses.
 It can also be a great solution for individuals who needs a simple remote control to support friends and family.
+The free plan allows access for one remote support technician and five unattended computers, including the options for one concurrent session.

 Zoho Assist provides end-to-end SSL and AES 256-bit encryption.